 Neonatal Opioid Withdrawal Syndrome

-Inform female patients of reproductive potential that prolonged use of oxycodone and aspirin tablets during pregnancy can result in neonatal opioid withdrawal syndrome, which may be life-threatening if not recognized and treated (see WARNINGS, PRECAUTIONS; Pregnancy)
+Inform female patients of reproductive potential that use of oxycodone and aspirin tablets for an extended period of time during pregnancy can result in neonatal opioid withdrawal syndrome, which may be life-threatening if not recognized and treated (see WARNINGS, PRECAUTIONS; Pregnancy)

 Embryo-Fetal Toxicity

-Inform patients that chronic use of opioids may cause reduced fertility.
+Inform patients that use of opioids for an extended period of time may cause reduced fertility.
 It is not known whether these effects on fertility are reversible (see ADVERSE REACTIONS).

 Although oxycodone may cross-react with some drug urine tests, no available studies were found which determined the duration of detectability of oxycodone in urine drug screens.
 However, based on pharmacokinetic data, the approximate duration of detectability for a single dose of oxycodone is roughly estimated to be one to two days following drug exposure.